Blaizzy/mlx-embeddings/docs/Homebrew-on-Linux.md

 If you're using an older distribution of Linux, installing your first package will also install a recent version of *glibc* and *gcc*.
 Use `brew doctor` to troubleshoot common issues.

 > [!NOTICE]
-> Please note that contrary to macOS, Homebrew does not use any sandbox when building on Linux, so formula may install outside the Homebrew prefix.
+> Please note that unlike macOS, Homebrew does not use a sandbox when building on Linux, so formulae may install outside the Homebrew prefix.

 ## Requirements